StimulCross/nestjs-lru-cache/README.md

 The resulting cache key will look something like this: `__UsersService.getUsers:manager_online_false__`.

+> [!NOTE]
-> **NOTE:** You're better off not using `JSON.stringify()` to convert objects to strings.
+> You're better off not using `JSON.stringify()` to convert objects to strings.
 If two identical objects with the same properties and values are passed with a different order of properties, this will generate different keys, for example, `{"key":1,"val":1}` and `{"val":1,"key":1}`.

 By default, the `@Cached` decorator will use the default [options](#options) specified on module registration, but it also ships its own options and allows you to override the default options for the decorated method.